henryshieh/Hackintosh-ROG-Strix-Z790A/README.md

 - **Wi-Fi/Bluetooth**: BCM943602CDP (replacing Intel Wi-Fi)
 - **Storage**:
   - **WD Black SN850X 2TB** as OpenCore + macOS Sequoia installation
-  - **Samsung 970 EVO Plus 1TB** as Windows 11.
+  - **Samsung 970 EVO Plus 1TB** as Windows 11
   - **Samsung 970 EVO 1TB** as Data Storage

 ## Installation Steps

-### 1. Prepare OpenCore Bootloader
+### Prepare OpenCore Bootloader

-- Download MacOS Install App and create a USB installer
-- Download OpenCore Release and configure `config.plist`, ensuring correct ACPI patches, kexts, and device properties
-- SMBIOS: MacPro7,1 or iMacPro1,1
+- **Install Windows 11**
+  Disconnect all other drives with existing EFI partitions during the Windows installation process.
+This prevents Windows from placing its boot manager on the wrong disk.
+After installation, reconnect the drives and verify the boot priority in your BIOS.

-- Use USBToolbox on Windows 11 to generate a `USBMap.kext`
+- **Perform Essential Preparations on Windows 11**
-- Use OpenCore Configurator to generate PlatformInfo (ROM based on motherboard MAC address)
+  Use **SSDTTime** to dump the ACPI tables for your system and generate all necessary ACPI patch files for OpenCore, such as USB mapping and CPU power management.
+  Use **USBToolbox** to map USB ports and create a `USBMap.kext`.
+You can manually edit the resulting file to disable unused ports and ensure compliance with macOS's USB port limit.

+- **Create a macOS USB Installer**
+  Download the macOS installer app and use Apple’s `createinstallmedia` command to create a bootable USB installer.
+If the USB fails to boot, reformat the drive and try again with a reliable USB stick.

+- **Download and Configure OpenCore**
+  Obtain the latest OpenCore release and set up the `EFI` folder.
+Configure `config.plist` to include the required ACPI patches, kexts (e.g., Lilu, WhateverGreen, VirtualSMC), and device properties for GPU, Wi-Fi, and other hardware.
+GPU-related issues, like black screens, may require adjustments in framebuffer settings.

+- **Set Up SMBIOS**
+  Use a compatible system definition, such as **MacPro7,1** or **iMacPro1,1**, and generate PlatformInfo with OpenCore Configurator.
+Set the ROM value based on your motherboard's MAC address to enable iMessage and FaceTime functionality.

+- **Adjust BIOS Settings**
-- Adjust BIOS settings for Hackintosh
+  Configure the following in the BIOS for Hackintosh compatibility:
+  - Secure Boot: Disabled
+  - Boot Mode: UEFI
+  - CFG Lock: Disabled (enable `AppleCpuPmCfgLock` if unable to disable in BIOS)
+  - Above 4G Decoding: Enabled
+  - XHCI Hand-off: Enabled

-### 2. Install macOS Sequoia
+### Install macOS Sequoia

-- Boot into OpenCore Boot Picker and start the macOS installer
+- Boot from the macOS USB installer and select the installer from the OpenCore Boot Picker.
-- Format SSD as APFS and install macOS
-- Copy EFI folder to internal storage post-installation
+- Use Disk Utility to format the target SSD as **APFS** with a **GUID Partition Map**.
+- Proceed with the macOS installation.
+- After installation, copy the `EFI` folder to the SSD's EFI partition to ensure it can boot without the USB.
+- **Troubleshooting Tips**:
+  If the installer hangs, verify the `config.plist` settings, especially the ACPI patches and kexts.
+  Unexpected reboots during installation may indicate misconfigured BIOS settings or missing ACPI patches.

 ## Post-Installation, Troubleshooting and Fixes

 ### USB Issues
-- Reduced port count to below 15 to comply with macOS limitations
+- Reduced port count to below 15 to comply with macOS limitations.
 - Sleep/Wake may be broken if you connect the motherboard's Type-C port to a monitor (e.g., LG 34WK95U-W) with Thunderbolt/Type-C support due to unknown power source conflict.
 Use the motherboard's Type-A port or monitor's Type-B port instead.

 ### NVMe TRIM Compatibility